Ng On-yee: 2012: First ranking event win

 Ng won her first women's ranking event, the 2012 Northern Championship, without losing a frame during the tournament.
 She bested Maria Catalano 3–0 in the final.

 Having won the previous two IBSF world championships, in 2009 and 2010, Ng topped her qualifying group in 2012 by winning all four matches.
 She then progressed by defeating Arantxa Sanchis 4–1 in the last 16, Nicha Pathomekmongkhon 4–2 in the quarter-finals, and Siraphat Chitchomnart 4–2 in the semi-finals.
 In the final, Ng won only the third frame, losing 1–5 to Wendy Jans.
-(Note: 2012 IBSF World Championship final, frame scores (Ng first): 10–58, 42–55, 57–47, 42–61, 50–62, 10–64) In the WLBSA World Championship, Ng won all of her five qualifying group matches but lost in the last 16 to Yu Ching Ching.
+In the WLBSA World Championship, Ng won all of her five qualifying group matches but lost in the last 16 to Yu Ching Ching.

 2013: Six-reds success

 Ng won a silver medal at the 2013 Asian Indoor and Martial Arts Games in Six-red snooker in July, losing 3–4 to Amornrat Uamduang in the final.
 At the WLBSA World Championship, she lost 0–4 to Maria Catalano in the semi-finals.

 In October 2013, Ng won the inaugural IBSF World Six-red snooker Championship in Carlow, Ireland.
 In the final, her opponent Daria Sirotina failed to score in three of the four frames Ng won to take the title 4–0, the frame scores being 34–0, 43–0, 45–37 and 42–0.
 Ng was also, with So Man Yee, runner-up in the Six-red team event.
 In November of the same year, Ng won the World Ladies Billiards and Snooker Association (WLBSA) UK Ladies' Championship, defeating Maria Catalano 4–2 in the final.